 With all the talk about bamboo construction and building houses from bamboo, a lot of people are asking: What are the best varieties of bamboo for building?

-In fact, most botanists recognize more than 1,200 species of bamboo, or as many as 2,000.
-And while each variety of bamboo is special and amazing in its own way, only a handful are well suited for construction.
+In fact, most botanists recognize more than 1,200 species of bamboo, or as many as 2,000 cultivars.
+And while each variety of bamboo is special and amazing in its own way, only a handful are really ideal for construction.
+The best bamboos for building are going to grow very tall, usually more than 40 or 50 feet high, with poles at least 4 or 5 inches in diameter.
+And of critical importance, the culm walls must be very thick, in order to ensure the greatest structural strength.

 |Botanical name||Common name||Description|